wp-plugins/8tracks-shortcode/readme.txt

 A Specific DJ [8tracks dj="some username"]
 A Specific Collection [8tracks mixset="collection:645:favorite-artwork"]

-Random Mix from Tags [8tracks tags="some, tags, here"] Random Mix By Artist [8tracks artist="some artist"] Random Mix from 8tracks' Charts [8tracks sort="recent, hot, popular"]
+Random Collection from Tags [8tracks tags="some, tags, here"] Random Collection by Artist [8tracks artist="some artist"] Random Collection from 8tracks' Charts [8tracks sort="recent, hot, popular"]

-You can also add 'collection="yes"' (ignore single quotes) to any of the above where url is empty, and this will create a collection embed for you.

 URL may contain either the numerical ID of your mix(for example, http://8tracks.com/mixes/388942 ), or the mix's name (for example, http://8tracks.com/songsthatsaved/the-fall-version ).